-Use a piece of plastic to wrap the graft.
+Use a piece of plastic to wrap the graft union.
 Tighten it with some heat-tolerant rubber band.
 Make sure the 2 surfaces touch.
 Wrap the rubber band slightly lower than the grafted surface.
 Pull the plastic slightly downwards so no water is trapped around the edge of the plastic wrap.

 Place the grafted adenium in bright (not too harsh) sunlight or a cool place.
-For the first 4-5 days, if the graft is still green, then that's a green light.
+For the first 4-5 days, if the graft is still green, then that's a good sign.
 After 7-10 days, if the graft takes, you may see some young sprouts shooting out.
-For some species, it might take 4 weeks.
+For some species, it might take up to 4 weeks.